developdata/webar/README.md

 ## tunnel.html
 This file has the tunnel model for AR

+## rain.html
+Work in progress, a rainy AR

 ## tests
 This file contains code I've used for testing and other code that might no longer be in one of the html files.

+## sandbox.html
+Tests with AR and QR codes and AI